atomjump/loop-server/README.md

 **fileRoot**: Local file system server's file path.
 Don't include trailing slash.

+**serviceHome**: The homepage of the service as a URL.
+This is used particularly after resetting a password.

 **serverTimezone**: Change this to the location of the physical server eg. Pacific/Auckland

 **delayFeeds**: Delays any API or feed download access for this number of seconds.
 The default is 1200 seconds or 20 minutes.